Daytona Beach International Airport: The Beach

 Daytona Beach’s beach was known for having a smooth, hard, and relatively clean surface for motor vehicles, which would frequently race on it.
 Pilots soon realized the effectiveness of the compact sand and began using the beach as a runway.
-Hangars were built later, and aircraft service was provided on beach.
+Hangars were built later, and aircraft service was provided on the beach.
 This former airport is one of only two beach airports that were successful.
 The other, Old Orchard Beach in Maine, was the starting point for at least five transatlantic flights during the 1920s and 1930s.

 The first flight on the beach was in 1906 by Charles K. Hamilton, using Israel Ludlow's glider.
 The glider was pulled by an automobile and actually took place in Ormond.
 He went as high as 150 ft on his first attempt, and 250 ft on the second, before crashing into a flagpole and surviving with a bruised knee.

 Numerous flights followed, including John Alexander Douglas McCurdy, the United States's fifth licensed pilot, in 1911; Phillips Page in 1912; and Ruth Law in 1913.
 Phillips Page has been credited for taking the first aerial photographs in Florida while flying around the Hotel Clarendon in Daytona Beach.
 Many other pilots took to the skies above Daytona Beach before it was closed during the winter of 1929–30.